Roads and Travel on Kangaroo Island

 Hitting a kangaroo will do much damage to a vehicle.
 Some stand up to 5ft to 6ft tall and weight over 100kg.
 So hitting a kangaroo at that speed can completely destroy a car and risk serious injury to your passengers.

 We love our wildlife.
 And we also love seeing our Sunrise on Falie guests return home safely, happy and relaxed at the end of the day.
 Please do keep slow and enjoy our beautiful island.
+Much of the wild life is nocturnal so avoid roads after dark when possible.

 The Island is much bigger than most visitors expect so keep this in mind when planning your day.